The 2025 Urban Tree Festival

 Session 1 - Experience the complexities of urban greening through a collaborative treescapes board game.
 Two sessions today.

-12.00noon - Mapping social and cultural values of trees and more … with Citizen Science, Webinar
+12.00noon - Mapping Social & Cultural Values of Trees with Citizen Science, Webinar

 We discuss the broader social and cultural values of urban trees and demonstrate how to use Treezilla.org to engage communities in mapping and monitoring urban forests.